Best African team at 2026 FIFA World Cup prediction: Can Morocco live up to the hype?

 Senegal's first berth in the World Cup came in the 2002 edition, where they reached the quarter-finals, while their journey in the 2022 mundial ended in the round of 16 following defeat to England, with only Morocco going farther in that tournament among African nations than the 2021 AFCON champions.

-However, they kicked off their campaign with a 3-1 loss against France, and this saw the bookies increase their odds, with the difference in quality evident in that game.
+However, they kicked off their campaign with a 3-1 loss against France, and this saw the bookies increase their odds, with the difference in quality evident in that game, and it got even worse since their 3-2 defeat to Norway in the second game.

 Се